Honoring outstanding environmental reporting in the name of

 New York Times editor and journalist John B. Oakes

 The Oakes Award will be accepting submissions starting Monday, February 16, 2015.
-Please return here in January 2015 for more information about how to enter.

 About John B. Oakes

 John Bertram Oakes (1913-2001), the creator of the contemporary op-ed page and the editor who brought conviction and incisiveness to New York Times editorials, was a pioneer of environmental journalism.
 At a time when no newspapers had environmental reporters and the idea of an environmental beat did not yet exist, Oakes’ editorial page made the environment a prominent topic in the national debate.